planety/prologue/docs/event.md

 # Event

-`Prologue` supports both `startup` and `shutdown` events. `startup` events will be only executed once for each threads.
+`Prologue` supports both `startup` and `shutdown` events. `startup` events will be only executed once for each thread.
 In contrast, `shutdown` events will be executed once after the main loop.

 Let's first look at the structure of `Event`, you can see that `Event` supports both synchronous and asynchronous closure function pointers.